Mtbred/esp32brewkettle/README.md

 - The initial idea for a project is great, even fleshed out however if you are stepping into something new you will inevitably hit a point where you realize you could have made better decisions at the beginning.
 Don't be afraid to cut a foundational piece because you've spent time on it (Arduino vs ESP32)
 - Prototyping to ensure measurements are accurate is always going to be helpful when it comes time to print a final product
 - Goals for the project can change over time, but getting to the point of having a project in a functional state before you add on more bells and whistles feels great
 - Snap fit is always tough as you change materials, PETG print was difficult as was other brands of PLA.
+The move to magnets in v2 felt like a huge upgrade
+- Design with supports in mind!

 ### A few project photos (sorry the focus is awful)
 <img src="https://github.com/Mtbred/esp32brewkettle/blob/main/assets/photos/brewkettle1.jpg" width="384" height="510"/>